Two prizes of £500 each – one for undergraduate students and one for everyone else.

 The judges will be looking for evidence of reflection by the author on themselves, the patient(s) and the group experiences, and for progression of ideas.
 They will value use of language that is precise and engaging, with notable sense of voice, awareness of audience (readers of the journal) and purpose.
 The use of metaphor, imagination and other literary tools, and a varied sentence structure are desirable.

-The Winners will be decided and notified by end of October 2021.
+The Winners will be decided and notified by email, towards the end of November 2022.